BENEVOLENT FUND HISTORY

 This incident highlighted the precarious lives of the caddies, often threatened by incidents in which their very low and variable income left them unable to cope, and which brought disaster and even death to themselves and their families.
 Thus, from a proposal made to the Club by Mr Isaac Awuondo, Cilla White and Jackie Ayton, the Karen Club Benevolent Fund was formally launched in 2000 with Mr Isaac Awuondo as the first Chairman.
 The fund’s income was to come from the annual Charity Golf voluntary donations and additional donations from members.

 From then on the Fund committee considered applications received from caddies or the lowest paid staff members for assistance with medical or other major problems or disasters, and was able to assist with many of these.
-One of the biggest problems tackled was in 2006, when golf Starter Duncan Mbugua, not yet 40 years old, suffered from kidney failure which threatened his life and also the welfare of his wife and two young sons.
+One of the biggest problems tackled was in 2006, when golf Starter Duncan Mbugua, not yet 40 years old at the time, suffered from kidney failure which threatened his life and also the welfare of his wife and two young sons.
 Medical assistance was sought and it seemed that Duncan would be a good candidate for a kidney transplant; his family was very supportive, raising funds for his treatment, and willing to donate kidneys if compatible.
 By good fortune the brother’s kidney was compatible and the operation was successfully carried out at Nairobi Hospital in 2007 by member Dr Robin Mogere.
 Club members were extremely generous with donations, and the balance needed was made up from the Charity Golf Day funds.
 Since that time the Fund has also continued to assist Duncan with anti-rejection medication, which will continue to be necessary for his lifetime.

 From mid 2008 to 2009 many months of dry weather resulted in less golf being played, and many caddies and their families were close to starvation.
 Members Joe Karago, Isaac Awuondo, and Jimmy Kimondo generously donated food packages to the caddies at this crisis time, as also did the Benevolent Fund.